ucl-docaider/docAider/README.md

 ROOT_FOLDER="/workspace"
 ```

-## Run repo-copilot
+## Run docAider

-### Activate repo-copilot Image
+### Activate docAider Image

-To activate the `repo-copilot` Docker image and ensure it continues running (do not terminate it), use the following command:
+To activate the `docAider` Docker image and ensure it continues running (do not terminate it), use the following command:

 ```
 docker compose up --build
 ```

-This command will build and start the `repo-copilot` container.
+This command will build and start the `docAider` container.
 It will keep running in the foreground, so you can interact with it as needed.

 ### Generate documentation

 To generate documentation for your repository, run the following command.
 This process is typically done once to create initial documentation:

 ```
-docker exec repo-copilot python3 /repo-copilot/repo_documentation/multi_agent_app.py
+docker exec docAider python3 /docAider/repo_documentation/multi_agent_app.py
 ```

 During execution, you can observe the interaction between multiple agents in the terminal output.
 The `CodeContextAgent` provides explanations for code contexts, the `documentation_generation_agent` generates documentation for specified code files, and the `review_agent` reviews and enhances the generated documentation.
 The `agent_manager` orchestrates the interactions between these agents, ensuring a seamless workflow from context explanation to documentation generation and review.